 When thinking about politics, your brilliant brain can become a tool for propaganda rather than truth-seeking

 Consider the phenomenon of “motivated reasoning”.
 When we think about emotionally charged issues – particularly those associated with our identities – we don’t apply our thinking in an even-handed way to appraise the evidence at hand.
 Instead, we may simply use it to rationalise our existing viewpoint and demolish any arguments that contradict those views.
 And the more intelligent or knowledgeable you are, the easier it may be to build elaborate arguments that support your point of view.
-Your brilliant brain becomes a tool for propaganda rather than truth-seeking.

 We can see this most clearly with views on global warming.
 Among Democrats, more numerate and scientifically literate people are more likely to endorse the view that human emissions are causing climate change; but among Republicans, the exact opposite is true.
 The more numerate and scientifically literate participants are more likely to deny the effect of human emissions on the environment.

 The intersection of political affiliation and education can influence views on climate change (Credit: Getty Images)